akindeh1/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This project is about the exploration of data for a bike share systems for three cities in the United States of America (Chicago, New York, and Washington).

 ### Files used
 Include the files used